Do you know how many times a dog gets in heat per year?

-If you own a female dog and are not wary about heat cycles, you could own multi-breed puppies in no time.
-And this will contribute to an already overwhelming overpopulation of dogs.
+If you own a female dog and have no idea about heat cycles, you could easily get yourself multi-breed puppy problems in no time.

 Symptoms of Pregnancy in Dogs

 Pregnancy can be an exciting experience for you and your dog!

 Unwanted pregnancies, on the other hand, are full of complications and burdensome problems.

 That's why we want to spot signs of pregnancies in your dog as early as possible.

 Here are some signs and symptoms of dog pregnancy you must take note of: